 - 7. From the COM Port list, select the COM port used for your data logger.
 It will appear as GRANITE 6 (COM number). - 8.
 USB and RS-232 connections do not typically require a COM Port Communication Delay; this type of delay allows time for hardware devices to "wake up" and negotiate a communications link.
 Accept the default value of 00 seconds and click Next. - 9.
 You must match the baud rate and PakBus address hardware settings of your data logger.
 A USB connection does not require a baud rate selection, keep the default.
 RS-232 connections default to 115200 baud.
 The default PakBus address is 1. - 10.
 Set an Extra Response Time if you have a difficult or marginal connection and you want the data logger support software to wait a certain amount of time before returning a communications failure error.
 Accept the default value of 00 seconds. - 11.
 Set a Max Time On-Line to limit the amount of time the data logger remains connected.
-When the data logger is connected, communications with it are terminated when this time

-- limit is exceeded.
+When the data logger is connected, communications with it are terminated when this time limit is exceeded.
 A value of 0 in this field indicates that there is no time limit for maintaining a connection to the data logger. - 12.
 Leave the Neighbor PakBus Address as the default of 0. - 13.
 Click Next. - 14.
-By default, the data logger does not use a security code.
-Therefore, the Security Code can be left at 0.
-If the code has been changed in the data logger, enter the new code. - The PakBus Encryption Key can be left blank for direct USB connections. - 15.
+By default, the data logger does not use a security code or a PakBus encryption key.
+Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
+If either setting has been changed, enter the new code or key.
+See Data logger security (p.
+129) for more information. - 15.
 Click Next. - 16.
 Review the Setup Summary.
-If you need to make changes, click Previous to return to a previous window and change the settings. - 17.
-Setup is now complete.
+If you need to make changes, click Previous to return to a previous window and change the settings.

+17. Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.